Tantoo Cardinal: Career

 On August 23, 2011, Cardinal, Margot Kidder, and dozens of others were arrested while protesting the proposed extension of the Keystone Pipeline.

 In 2012, Cardinal portrayed Regan in an all-aboriginal production of William Shakespeare's King Lear at the National Arts Centre in Ottawa.
-The production was helmed by Order of Canada member Peter Hinton and included August Schellenberg as Lear, Billy Merasty as Gloucester, Jani Lauzon in a dual role as Cordelia and the Fool, and Craig Lauzon as Kent.
+The production was helmed by Order of Canada member Peter Hinton-Davis and included August Schellenberg as Lear, Billy Merasty as Gloucester, Jani Lauzon in a dual role as Cordelia and the Fool, and Craig Lauzon as Kent.

 She played Marilyn Yarlott for three seasons as a recurring cast member in the Netflix series Longmire, a Crow hunter and medicine woman who lives alone in the vast wilderness of the Crow reservation.

 In 2017 she was named the winner of the Academy of Canadian Cinema and Television's Earle Grey Award for lifetime achievement.
 She has also won a Gemini Award, a National Aboriginal Achievement Award (now Indspire Award) and was inducted into Canada's Walk of Fame.

 In the 2018 film The Grizzlies, she plays a high school principal who is skeptical that a first-time teacher can address social issues in the northwestern Nunavut community of Kugluktuk.

 On November 26, 2021, Cardinal and several other laureates received the Governor General's Performing Arts Awards after a nearly two-year delay due to the COVID-19 pandemic.
 Her portrait, taken by mixed-media artist HAUI, is displayed at Rideau Hall.

 In 2023, Cardinal was inducted into Canada's Walk of Fame.

 Personal life

 Cardinal met her first husband, Fred Martin, while boarding at his family's home during her high school years in Edmonton.
-They were married from 1968 to 1978 and had a son, Cheyenne, prior to their divorce.
+They were married from 1968 to 1978 and had a son, prior to their divorce.

 She had her second son, Clifford, with Beaver Richards.

-From 1988 to 2000, Cardinal was married to actor John Lawlor, with whom she had a daughter, Riel.
+From 1988 to 2000, Cardinal was married to actor John Lawlor, with whom she had a daughter.